omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 Once you have successfully taken a snapshot, the Status will change to "Completed," and the main panel of the interface will contain quite a bit of metadata about the snapshot.
 Use this to reconcile differences between the remote and local installations, to the extent desired.

-### Preparing the Import
+### Preparing the import

 Located in the main panel of the interface, the Mapping area provides users with an interface to specify the elements of the data for import.
 The tabbed interface provides a comparison between the information about the remote installation and the local data configuration.

-- *Resources tab*: This view offers an overview of the resources within the import universe on both the remote installation and the local installation.
+- **Resources tab**: This view offers an overview of the resources within the import universe on both the remote installation and the local installation.

 ![Manage import overview table with tabs for Resources, Data Types, Templates, Media Ingestors, Properties and Classes](../modules/modulesfiles/osii_ManageImportOverview.png "Manage import overview table with tabs for Resources, Data Types, Media Ingestors, Properties and Classes")

-- *Data types tab*: This view offers a view of the remote data types and their value count.
+- **Data types tab**: This view offers a view of the remote data types and their value count.
 The user can select from a dropdown menu of locally available data types (e.g.literal, resource, URI, numeric:timestamp) to map the local installation to the remote installation.
 If you find the there are data types available remotely that are not available locally, you will need to add them to your installation before proceeding to avoid data loss.
 If a remote data type is not mapped to a local one, the values will not be imported.

-- *Templates tab*: This view shows the remote resource templates and their count.
+- **Templates tab**: This view shows the remote resource templates and their count.
 The user can select from a dropdown menu of locally available resource templates to to map the local installation to the remote installation.

-- *Media ingesters tab*: This view shows a list of the remote media ingesters and whether they are available on the local installation.
+- **Media ingesters tab**: This view shows a list of the remote media ingesters and whether they are available on the local installation.
 Media will be imported only if their ingester is available.

-- *Properties tab*: This view includes a list of the remote properties and whether they are on the local installation.
+- **Properties tab**: This view includes a list of the remote properties and whether they are on the local installation.
 Values will be imported only if their respective properties are on the local installation.
 If you find the there are properties available remotely that are not available locally, you will need to add their vocabularies to your installation before proceeding to avoid data loss.

 ![Manage import table with property inventory table with two red rectangular highlight boxes showing properties that are present and not present in the local installation](../modules/modulesfiles/osii_PropertyInventory.png "Manage import table with property inventory table with two red rectangular highlight boxes showing properties that are present and not present in the local installation")

-- *Classes tab*: This view shows a list of the remote classes and whether they are on the local installation.
+- **Classes tab**: This view shows a list of the remote classes and whether they are on the local installation.
 Items will be assigned these classes only if they're on the local installation.
 If you find the there are classes available remotely that are not available locally, you will need to add them to your installation before proceeding to avoid data loss.

 After mapping the elements of the data model, click on the **Submit** button at the top righthand corner of the page.
 You will receive a confirmation message that the import has been successfully prepared.

 Then, you should return to the Import actions area to complete the import of the resources.

-### Importing the Snapshot
+### Importing the snapshot

 Under the Snapshot information in the Import actions panel, you will find the Import information.
 Initially the Status for the import should report [n/a].
 Click the **Import Snapshot** link to begin the import.
 Just as with the snapshotting process, the import status will change to "In progress," and may take some time to complet.
 Click the **Refresh Status** link to check on progress.
 Similarly, you may stop an import that is in progress by clicking **Stop import**.
 Should the Status change to "Error," then you can click on the **View job** link to review the issue and any log message.

 ![Import action secton of the right sidebar with the Import Snapshot link highlighted by a red rectangle](../modules/modulesfiles/osii_ImportSnapshot.png "Import action secton of the right sidebar with the Import Snapshot link highlighted by a red rectangle")

-Once the import Status reaches "Complete," you will be able to click through to **View items**, **View media**, or **View item sets** from the import.
+Once the import Status reaches "Complete", you will be able to click through to **View items**, **View media**, or **View item sets** from the import.
 Additionally, the completed import will receive a timestamp indicating the point of import.

-## Revisiting an Import
+## Revisiting an import

 Once you have successfully launched an import, the main screen for the module will list that action on a table of attempted imports.
 That table includes the label for the import, the root endpoint, the snapshot status, the import status, and the owner of the import.